Contributions on complexity bounds for Deterministic Partially Observed Markov Decision Process

-When considering the new observations set and the same initial belief and initial state, we obtain a trajectory represented in Figure~\ref{fig:bathtub_trajectory_2}.
+When considering the new observations set and the same initial belief and initial state, we obtain the trajectory of the tank water volume represented in Figure~\ref{fig:bathtub_trajectory_2}.

-Figures~\ref{fig:bathtub_trajectory_1} and~\ref{fig:bathtub_trajectory_2} both illustrate some properties of \dpomdp s. \begin{itemize} \item First, in both cases, we see that the support of the beliefs decreases with time (the vertical red slices are non increasing). \item Second, we remark that such a decrease is due to the observations.
-Indeed, in Problem~\eqref{eq:formulation_dpomdp_tank}, the observation function ensures that the support of the beliefs must belong to intervals $\nc{\underline{\observer}_t, \overline{\observer}_t}$ when we observe $\observer_{\timeindex}$ (see Equation~\eqref{eq:def_underline_o_overline_o}).
-Thus, the supports of the beliefs are reduced along the limit of those intervals, as is more easily seen in Figure~\ref{fig:bathtub_trajectory_2} between time $\timeindex=1$ to $\timeindex=6$ (we apply a control, i.e. removing some water, and we see that the lower part of the support remains at the observation value until time $t=7$, which is when we change observation and we see that the upper bound of the support gets just beneath the previous observation, i.e. at $\states=249$). \item Third, we remark that, as could be expected, the optimal policy consists of removing water when prices are high, and stopping when prices are low. \item Fourth, we remark that, despite having fewer observations in the second case, the optimal trajectory in the second case reaches a deterministic belief (i.e. such that $\cardinal{\supp \np{\belief}} = 1$) much sooner in Figure~\ref{fig:bathtub_trajectory_2} compared to Figure~\ref{fig:bathtub_trajectory_1} (at time $\timeindex=33$ for the second case and time $\timeindex=53$ for the first case).
-Having more observations hence does not guarantee to remove ambiguities at a faster rate. \end{itemize} We now present the computation time of the \DPA\ and compare it to another algorithm, \SARSOP.
+Figures~\ref{fig:bathtub_trajectory_1} and~\ref{fig:bathtub_trajectory_2} both illustrate some properties of \dpomdp s. \begin{enumerate} \item In both cases, we see that the size of the support of the beliefs decreases with time (the thickness of the vertical red slices is nonincreasing). \item We remark that such a decrease is due to the observations.
+Indeed, in Problem~\eqref{eq:formulation_dpomdp_tank}, the observation mapping ensures that the support of the beliefs must belong to intervals $\intervalStates\np{\observer_t}$ when we observe~$\observer_{\timeindex}$.
+Thus, the supports of the beliefs are reduced along the limit of those intervals, as is more easily seen in Figure~\ref{fig:bathtub_trajectory_2} between time~$\timeindex=1$ to~$\timeindex=6$.
+Indeed, at each time step in those periods, we remove some water, and we see that the lower part of the support remains at the observation value until time $t=7$.
+At that time, we change observation and we see that the upper bound of the support gets just beneath the previous observation, i.e. at $\states=249$. \item We remark that, as could be expected, the optimal policy consists of removing water when costs are high, and stopping when costs are low. \item We remark that, despite having fewer observations in the second case, the optimal trajectory in the second case reaches a Dirac (``deterministic'') belief (i.e. such that $\cardinal{\supp \np{\belief}} = 1$) much sooner in Figure~\ref{fig:bathtub_trajectory_2} compared to Figure~\ref{fig:bathtub_trajectory_1} (at time $\timeindex=33$ for the second case and time $\timeindex=53$ for the first case).
+Having more observations hence does not guarantee to remove ambiguities at a faster rate. \end{enumerate} We now present the computation time of the \DPA\ and compare it to another algorithm, \SARSOP.